Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 Anthony Davis Insights vs. the Warriors

-- Davis' opponents, the Warriors, have one of the NBA's fastest tempos, ranking fourth with 104.8 possessions per game, while his Lakers average the second-most possessions per game with 104.8.

-- The Warriors are the 21st-best defensive squad in the league, allowing 117.1 points per game.
+- The Warriors are the 21st-best defensive squad in the league, giving up 117.1 points per game.

-- On the glass, the Warriors are 15th in the NBA, conceding 43.3 rebounds per game.
+- The Warriors allow 43.3 rebounds per contest, ranking 15th in the NBA.

-- Looking at assists, the Warriors are ranked 15th in the NBA, giving up 25.7 per contest.
+- In terms of assists, the Warriors are ranked 15th in the NBA, giving up 25.7 per game.

-- Looking at 3-pointers, the Warriors are ranked 23rd in the NBA, allowing 12.9 makes per game.
+- The Warriors are the 23rd-ranked team in the NBA at allowing threes, conceding 12.9 made 3-pointers per game.

 Anthony Davis vs. the Warriors